Academic Catalog 2024-2025

 Note that some violations may be considered ineligible for appeal, in the discretion of the Vice Provost for Academic Administration.
 Such violations could include without limitation those that involve or impact the health, safety, or security of any member of the PLNU community.

-1. Written Appeal to School or College Dean: The student should present an appeal of the penalty in writing within ten (10) business days of receiving the instructor’s or Vice Provost for Academic Administration’s decision, whichever is later, including all documents and evidence supporting the appeal, to the Vice Provost for Academic Administration who will send the appeal to any two uninvolved school or college deans.
+1. Written Appeal: Reviewed by School/College Dean: The student should present an appeal of the penalty in writing within ten (10) business days of receiving the instructor’s or Vice Provost for Academic Administration’s decision, whichever is later, including all documents and evidence supporting the appeal, to the Vice Provost for Academic Administration who will send the appeal to any two uninvolved school or college deans.
 The deans will review the appeal and send a written ruling to the student, instructor, and Vice Provost for Academic Administration.
 The Provost will make a final decision in cases where there is a split vote.
 The appeal decision reached by the deans is final.

 Response Procedure for Repeated Offense(s)